4 Key Competencies Needed to be A Successful Project

 In this way, projects will achieve their goal in the future

 The survey showed that companies that give these skills a high priority record a direct impact on the project’s success and the associated corporate goals.
 72 percent of the projects analyzed successfully achieved the business goals set, and only 28 percent of the projects had a gradual expansion of the project scope.
-Even if these projects did not achieve their goal, the methods used ensured that fewer budget losses (17 percent) suffer.
+Even if these projects did not achieve their goal, the methods used ensured that fewer budget losses (17 percent) suffered.

 This report thus complements common studies that have determined that 80 percent of the projects do not achieve their project objectives and that this often goes hand in hand with great losses in financial and human resources.
 Even if a project goal is missed, the knowledge of the survey carried out by the Project Management Institute (PMI) shows that the use of the four power skills from the perspective of project experts helps to be lower.